Evolutionary Philosophy

 "Well so do I."

-This week's thought experiment came straight from Plato's Euthyphro Dilemma so I was inspired to write a little dialogue in honour of Plato's usual format.
+This week's thought experiment came straight from Plato's Euthyphro Dilemma so I was inspired to write a little dialogue in honor of Plato's usual format.
 Let's look at the one written up in the thought experiment.

 ------------------------------------------------